 Roast Chicken with Gluten Free Onion Gravy

-5. From here, pop your chook in the oven.
-For a Cannings chicken this is usually about an hour and a half, but don't be afraid to get in there with your meat thermometer!
+- From here, pop your chook in the oven.
+For a Cannings chicken this is usually about 1 - 1.5 hours at 190C - don't be afraid to get in there with your meat thermometer!

 - When you take the chicken out the onions should be lovely and caramelised and there should be plenty of pan juice.
 We like to use our stick mixer/food processor to blend this together and that's the gravy done (no flour needed - the onion seems to do the trick thickening it up and gives it a very similar consistency to normal gravy).

 - You're ready to carve, slather in onion gravy, and serve with some lovely duck fat roasted potatoes.